inexorgame-obsolete/wiki-mirror/Build.md

 ## Running CMake

 The next step is to run CMake, this tool generates project files for your favourite IDE or tool.
-If you have cmake in your path you can run `(mkdir build && cmake ..)`, you probably will need to add a `-G "<generator>"` flag to make it generate a project file for your precious IDE (you do not need this for makefiles on linux).
+If you have CMake in your path you can run `(mkdir build && cmake ..)`, you probably will need to add a `-G "<generator>"` flag to make it generate a project file for your precious IDE (you do not need this for makefiles on linux).

 The most commonly used generators will probably include `Visual Studio`, `CodeBlocks`, `MinGW Makefiles`, `Unix Makefiles` and `Xcode`.
 There are also makefiles for Eclipse, Sublime Text and a lot others.
-The complete list can be found [here](http://www.cmake.org/cmake/help/v3.4/manual/cmake-generators.7.html).
+The complete list can be found [here](https://www.cmake.org/cmake/help/v3.4/manual/cmake-generators.7.html).

 ### Examples